CECPQ2: Details

 CECPQ2 uses 32 bytes of shared secret material derived from the classical X25519 mechanism, and 32 bytes of shared secret material derived from the quantum-secure HRSS mechanism.
 The resulting bytes are concatenated and used as secret key.
 Concatenation is meant to assure that the protocol provides at least the same security level as widely used X25519, should HRSS be found insecure.

 The algorithm was to be deployed on both the server side using Cloudflare's infrastructure, and the client side using Google Chrome Canary.
 Since both parties need to support the algorithm for it to be chosen, this experiment is available only to Chrome Canary users accessing websites hosted by Cloudflare.

 It was estimated that the experiment started mid-2019.
 It was considered a step in a general program at Cloudflare to transition to post-quantum safe cryptographic primitives.

+Support for CECPQ2 was removed from BoringSSL in April 2023.